-For Best practices pertaining to Aged Leads and the Hot List program, click here.
+For Best practices pertaining to Aged / Shared Leads programs, click here.

 Understand the prospect-vendor relationship – How are leads generated?

 One of the first keys to success with leads is having an open minded, positive, and relationship-driven approach to each prospect.
 This starts with understanding that these prospects, for the most part, are NOT filling out a form on a web site.

 They also are not calling us and “Requesting” a quote.
 The most important thing you can know before starting any lead campaign is that if your introduction to the call includes anything close to “I’m calling about the info/ quote you requested”, it will kill the conversation before it starts.

 How to intro the call.
 Our prospects have a long relationship with Web Leads, in the sense that they are recipients of our highly informative newsletters.
 We are guiding them on ways to increase the quality of their business by connecting them with consultants in various fields (digital marketing, web design, call centers, medical billing services, and VoIP service just to name a few).

 We section off our most engaged prospects and ask them directly: “Are you open to speaking with a consultant about increasing your results?”
 Prospects who respond positively are moved through our lead verification process before being sent to you.
 They will expect to speak with a trained consultant and not a pushy sales person (although you will need to be aggressive in the sense of following up with several phone calls in some cases, just to reach a prospect).